New Years Eve Tales a Sharing of Stories That Warm Our Hearts Within

 A time to raise a glass and cheer

 At a time when people were feeling scared.

 It was the lull before the New Year’s Eve celebrations would begin.
 Together with the rest of the team, Aisling had spent the afternoon preparing the warehouse for a night of partying and fireworks.
 As they sat around the table, they each raised a glass in celebration of the friendships that had come about in response to coming together to help rebuild their community, following the impact of the pandemic on people’s lives and the community businesses.

-They each started to share their story of how they had been connected through acts of kindness.
+They each started to share their story of how they had connected through acts of kindness.